FanChiMao/SRMNet/README.md

 **All pre-trained models can be downloaded at [pretrained_model/README.md](pretrained_model/README.md) or [here](https://github.com/FanChiMao/CMFNet/releases)**
 ## Train
-To train the restoration models of Deraindrop, Dehaze and Deblurring.
-You should check the following components:
+To train the restoration models of Denoising.
+You should check the following components are correct:
 - `training.yaml`:
   ```
   # Training configuration